-Hierarchical to: FRU\FLT.1
+Hierarchical to: FRU FLT.1 Degraded fault tolerance

-FRU\FLT.2.1 The TSF shall ensure the operation of all the TOE's capabilities when the following failures occur: exposure to operating conditions which are not detected according to the requirement Failure with preservation of secure state
+FRU FLT.2.1 The TSF shall ensure the operation of all the TOE's capabilities when the following failures occur: exposure to operating conditions which are not detected according to the requirement Failure with preservation of secure state (FPT\FLS.1).

-(FPT\FLS.1).

-Dependencies: FPT FLS.1 Failure with preservation of secure state the "circumstances" defined above.
+Dependencies: FPT\FLS.1 Failure with preservation of secure state the "circumstances" defined above.

 Refinement: The term "failure" above means "circumstances".
-The TOE prevents failures for
+The TOE prevents failures for and other external signals (e.g. reset signal) necessary for the TOE operation.